bitexploder/gifinator/README.md

 This tool is for you.
 Automate the tedious process of resizing an animated gif and tweaking things in tools like [ezgif](http://ezgif.com)

+Note: There are several other gifinators out there.
+This one is mine.

 # Installation

 You will need `gifsicle` available on your `PATH`